mybatis/mybatis-dynamic-sql/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jeffgbutler/mybatis-dynaic-sql/badge.svg?branch=master)](https://coveralls.io/github/jeffgbutler/mybatis-dynamic-sql?branch=master)

 ## What Is This?
-This library is a framework for creating dynamic clauses for SQL statements.
+This library is a framework for creating dynamic SQL statements.

+The library will generate full DELETE, INSERT, SELECT, and UPDATE statements, or suitable statement fragments.
+The most common use case is to generate statements, and a matching set of parameters, that can be directly used by MyBatis.

+The library will generate these types of statements:

-- In support of DELETE statements, the library will generate a WHERE clause
+- A DELETE statement with a flexible WHERE clause
-- In support of INSERT statements, the library will generate a field list and matching VALUES clause
+- Two varieties of INSERT statements: one that will insert null values into columns (a "full" insert), or one that will ignore null input values and their associated columns (a "selective" insert)
-- In support of SELECT statements, the library will generate a WHERE clause and supports "distinct" and "order by" attributes
+- A SELECT statement with a flexible column list, a flexible WHERE clause, and support for "distinct" and "order by"
-- In support of UPDATE statements, the library will generate SET and WHERE clauses
+- An UPDATE statement with a flexible WHERE clause.
+Like the INSERT statement, there are two varieties of UPDATE statements: a "full" update that will insert null values and a "selective" update that will ignore null input values

 The primary goals of the library are:

-1. Typesafe - to the extent possible, the library will ensure that parameter types match the database field types
+1. Typesafe - to the extent possible, the library will ensure that parameter types match the database column types
-2. Expressive - clauses are built in a way that clearly communicates their meaning (thanks to Hamcrest for some inspiration)
+2. Expressive - statements are built in a way that clearly communicates their meaning (thanks to Hamcrest for some inspiration)
 3. Flexible - where clauses can be built using any combination of and, or, and nested conditions
-4. Extensible - the library will render clauses for MyBatis3 or plain JDBC.
+4. Extensible - the library will render statements for MyBatis3 or plain JDBC.
 It can be extended to generate clauses for other frameworks as well.
 Custom where conditions can be added easily if none of the built in conditions are sufficient for your needs.
 5. Small - the library is a very small dependency to add.
 It has no transitive dependencies.